munanadi/near-lake-indexer/README.md

 A simple indexer built on top of the [NEAR Lake Framework JS](https://github.com/near/near-lake-framework-js).

-- [ ] How to relate to the receipt ids that are parsed from a txns initially and map them back to this starting point.
+- [x] How to relate to the receipt ids that are parsed from a txns initially and map them back to this starting point.
 - [ ] What kind of table schema to store?
-- [ ] ~~How many tokens were actually exchanged?~~ Spin has brosh seriazlized logs.
+- [x] ~~How many tokens were actually exchanged?
+Spin has brosh seriazlized logs.~~ Did away with other methods
 - [x] Able to read the receipts and filter out using `memo`
 - [x] Need to figure out how to check if transactions are successful or failed? `ft_resolve_transfer` ?